botpress/modules/packages/botpress-nlu/README.md

   - You have enough labels (min 2) for the intent
   - The entities you are using are supported by your app's language
 </details>

+# Contributing

+The best way to help right now is by helping with the exising issues here on GitHub and by reporting new issues!

+# License

+Botpress is dual-licensed under [AGPLv3](/licenses/LICENSE_AGPL3) and the [Botpress Proprietary License](/licenses/LICENSE_BOTPRESS).

+By default, any bot created with Botpress is licensed under AGPLv3, but you may change to the Botpress License from within your bot's web interface in a few clicks.

+For more information about how the dual-license works and why it works that way please see the <a href="https://botpress.io/faq">FAQS</a>.